 Belgium, France, Netherlands

-With Real Estate Bubbles deflating in the USA, the UK, Spain, and most countries in the World, it is now also happening in Belgium, The Netherlands, and France.
+With Real Estate Bubbles deflating in the USA, the UK, Spain, and most other countries worldwide, it is now also happening in Belgium, the Netherlands, and France.

 Real Estate bought with a mortgage is a one-way Bullish leveraged investment!

-Real Estate is Real Estate and the cost/price started to go up after World War II.
-For many countries (USA, Spain, Ireland,...), however, we have seen the top and the BUBBLE is deflating.
-Other countries are lagging and have reached their top in 2015/16 (for example, Belgium, The Netherlands).
+Real Estate is Real Estate, and the cost/price increased after World War II.
+However, we have seen the top for many countries (USA, Spain, Ireland, etc.), and the BUBBLE is deflating.
+Other countries are lagging and have reached their top in 2015/16 (for example, Belgium and the Netherlands).
 In the long run, GOLD performs A LOT BETTER than Real Estate and demands LESS ATTENTION and NO Tender Love and Care.

 huizenprijzen in goud huizenprijzen be 2016